 Office supplies are a deductible business expense not to be overlooked.
-This includes large office supplies such as filing cabinets and desks, along with smaller office supplies like pens, staples, and paper.
+This includes printers, paper, markers, pencils, pens, computers, and software that is used within the year it is purchased.
 These may be small items for small businesses, but they can add up to a costly expense.

 11. Independent contractors

 If you hire freelancers or independent contractors as part of your workforce, then the cost of hiring them is a 100% deductible business expense.
 This includes hiring them for any business-related purpose.

 12. Other taxes

 If business-related, there are some taxes that you can deduct on your tax return.
 These include taxes such as payroll taxes, local and state income taxes, sales tax for business purchases, and real estate tax for business property.
 Up to $10,000 in these taxes can be written off.

 If you take advantage of any educational opportunities designed to improve your current work-related skills, then this is a deductible business expense.
 Educational expenses include things such as supplies, books, tuition, and lab fees.